YACLib/YACLib/README.md

 for (std::size_t i = 0; i < 100; ++i) {
   Submit(*tp, [&] {
     Submit(*strand, [&] {
-      ++counter; // no data race!
+      // serialized by Strand, no data race!
+      ++counter;
     });
   });
 }
 ```

-This is much more efficient than a mutex because first of you don't block the threadpool thread.
+This is much more efficient than a mutex because
+1. don't block the threadpool thread.
-Secondly, we execute critical sections in batches (the idea is known as flat-combining).
+1. we execute critical sections in batches (the idea is known as flat-combining).

-And also the implementation of strand is an efficient lock-free, without additional allocations.
+And also the implementation of strand is lock-free and efficient, without additional allocations.

 #### AsyncMutex